SCOREC/pumi-pic/particle_structs/README.md

 4) storing the new position in a second particle data structure

 The inputs to the test are:
-a) number of mesh elements
+ - number of mesh elements
-b) number of particles
+ - number of particles
-c) distribution of particles
+ - distribution of particles
-d) number of push operations to perform (steps 3 and 4 above)
+ - number of push operations to perform (steps 3 and 4 above)

 There will not be any mesh, particles won't leave their initial 'element' in the data structure, and the host code will only run in serial.